 What Causes Vertigo?

-Vertigo is a symptom of an enormous variety of conditions, typically in the central nervous system or inner ear.
+Vertigo is a symptom of an enormous variety of conditions, typically those affecting the central nervous system or inner ear.
 However, the most common cause is benign paroxysmal positional vertigo (BPPV).
-There is not always a cause for BPPV but, when doctors do determine a cause, it is typically related to damage occurring in the inner ear.
+There is not always a cause for BPPV.
+However, when doctors do determine a cause, it is typically related to damage in the inner ear.

 Balance is closely linked to structures in your inner ear called otolith organs.
 Within these are crystals that help control your sensitivity to gravity.
 If these become dislodged due to illness or trauma, the result is often feelings of vertigo or dizziness.